PrideInLondon/pride-london-web/README.md

 ## ENVIRONMENT VARIABLES

 1. Create a `.env.development` file in the root of the project.
-2. In the file, add the contentful space ID for space Pride Web Test after the equal sign, for example `CONTENTFUL_ID=123456`
+2. In the file, add the contentful space ID for space Pride Web Test after the equal sign, for example `SPACE_ID=123456`
-3. Do the same for the access token by defining the`CONTENTFUL_TOKEN`
+3. Do the same for the access token by defining the`ACCESS_TOKEN`

 ## Running 🏃